jhlagado/angwperf/README.md

 Below is an example of a wperf report from a real app.
 It is simply a JSON object.
 The field "digest" gives an estimate of the length of time in seconds that a digest cycle takes when there has been no change.
 The fewer watches you have the shorter this figure should be.
-The field "total" is simply the number of unique watch expressions and the field "exps" is a list of strings of the format "<expression>:<number>", the watched expression is on the left of the colon and the number of times it occurs is on the right, the array has been sorted with the most repeated watches first.
+The field "total" is simply the number of unique watch expressions and the field "exps" is an array of strings of the format "<expression>:<number>", the watched expression is on the left of the colon and the number of times it occurs is on the right, the array has been sorted with the most repeated watches first.